One Nation: Return to federal politics in 45th parliament (2016)

-Resignations, disendorsements and ineligibility

 Rod Culleton (WA) left the party in December 2016, after months of legal troubles and party infighting to sit as an independent bringing the number of party senators to three.
 On 3 February 2017, the High Court of Australia ruled that Culleton's election was invalid due to a conviction for which he was subject to being sentenced at the time of the election, notwithstanding that the conviction was subsequently annulled.
 The resulting vacancy was filled by a recount of the votes at the election, which resulted in Peter Georgiou taking the seat and returning the One Nation representation in the Senate to four.

+On 22 May 2017, a new scandal arose when a taped conversation between Hanson and political advisor James Ashby was released.
+The tape showed that Ashby had supported charging One Nation candidates inflated prices for campaign materials.

 During the 2017 Western Australian state election, several One Nation candidates either quit or were disendorsed.
 Dane Sorensen provided a copy of the party's Western Australian "candidate agreement" form for this election, which all candidates had to sign.
 It includes an "administration fee" of $250,000 if an elected candidate subsequently leaves the party.
 One Nation previously formed a 'conservative bloc' with the Liberal Democratic Party and Shooters, Fishers and Farmers Party in the Western Australia Legislative Council.

+Hanson drew widespread condemnation when she wore the full Islamic dress into Senate Question Time, before calling for the burqa to be banned in Australia on 17 August 2017.
+Audible gasps of shock were heard in the parliament.
+Liberal Party Senator and Attorney-General of Australia George Brandis condemned Hanson's actions, declaring to the parliament that "To ridicule that community, to drive it into a corner, to mock its religious garments is an appalling thing to do.
+I would ask you to reflect on that".
+Senator Brandis received applause and praise from all sides of parliament for his response.

 On 27 October 2017, the full High Court, as Court of Disputed Returns, ruled that Malcolm Roberts had been ineligible to be elected to the Parliament.
 On 13 November, Senator Fraser Anning took Roberts' seat after a Senate recount.
 However, on the same day Anning left the party to become an Independent.

 On 14 June 2018, Senator Brian Burston announced his resignation from the party to sit as an independent, following a month-long clash with Hanson centred around the Turnbull Government's corporate tax cuts, on which Hanson had reversed her position.
 This reduced the party to 2 senators, with Hanson remaining the only member of One Nation elected at the 2016 Federal election.

-Hanson wears a burqa into the Senate

-Hanson drew widespread condemnation when she wore the full Islamic dress into Senate Question Time, before calling for the burqa to be banned in Australia.
-Audible gasps of shock were heard in the parliament.
-Liberal Party Senator and Attorney-General of Australia, George Brandis condemned Hanson's actions, declaring to the parliament that "To ridicule that community, to drive it into a corner, to mock its religious garments is an appalling thing to do.
-I would ask you to reflect on that".
-Senator Brandis received applause and praise from all sides of parliament for his response.

-"it is OK to be white"

 On 15 October 2018, a Senate motion brought by the party stating "it is OK to be white" was defeated 31–28 in a vote.
-The government expressed regret at the support the vote received, blaming it to an administrative error in which its senators were mistakenly instructed to vote positively.
-Critics noted that the phrase "it's OK to be white" has been associated with white supremacist rhetoric.
+The Liberal government expressed regret at the support the vote received, blaming it to an administrative error in which its senators were mistakenly instructed to vote positively.
+Critics noted that the phrase has been associated with white supremacist rhetoric.